DanishKodeMonkey/express-server-app-notes/Readme.md

 ```

 Use the same approach to add our other files, package-lock and package.json to the git staging.

-As the project proceeds, remember to commit early and often, and use `git status` as needed to find any changes, as well as `git diff 'file path'` to review the changes if needed.
+Remember to commit early and often.
+Use `git status` as needed to find any changes,
+as well as `git diff 'file path'` to review the changes before committing them..

 ## Part 1.3 The app.js file

+Create a new file called `app.js` in the root directory.

-App.js will server as the starting point for the Express server.
+App.js will serve as the starting point for the Express server.
 The file can be named anyhting we want, such as index.js, or main.js.
 For the purposes of this project, we will simply go with app.js,
 as stated in the Express docs